studiometa/js-toolkit/docs/api/readme.md

 Mount the component and its children, will trigger the `mounted` lifecycle method.

+### `$update()`

+Update the chidlren list from the DOM, and mount the new ones.
+This method can be used when inserting new content loaded over Ajax.

 ### `$destroy()`

 Destroy the component and its children, will trigger the `destroyed` lifecycle method.